chriszhang3/tables/readme.md

 release: v0.0.1

 Convert csv files to Microsoft Word tables.
 The motivation is to help automate formatting tables for academic papers.
+Work in progress.

 ## Dependencies
 Install dependencies using